cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 1. Prepare your [vSwitch port groups](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.networking.doc/GUID-0BBDC715-2F93-4460-BF07-5778658C66D1.html) and/or VLANs for your desired network topology.
 For example, a simple deployment typically has:
     - A WAN port group where the Virtual Connector will get an IP address (static or DHCP) that has access to the Internet.
     - A LAN port group, where the Virtual Connector will act as default router, and possibly DHCP server.
-    - A `null` port group, for allocating unused virtual interfaces in the Virtual Magic WAN ConnectorMagic WAN Virtual Connector.
+    - A `null` port group, for allocating unused virtual interfaces in the Virtual Connector.
 2. Extract the files in the OVA image provided by your account team.
 3. Use the **Create/Register VM wizard** to start deploying the Virtual Connector.
 4. Choose a descriptive name for your virtual machine.